My Moroccan Journey

 Front row seat: I threw my leg over the camel, letting out a small yelp as it rose to its feet.
 You’ve got to hold tight!

-The one-hour ride gave me time to soak in the vastness of the desert, watching my guide in traditional Berber dress steadily lead us to camp.
-Arriving just in time for sunset, I got off the camel, kicked off my sandals, and let my feet sink into the soft, reddish-gold sand.
-We stood in contentment, watching the sun disappear behind the dunes.
-Dinner followed, accompanied by music from our hosts, a perfect desert evening.
-The campsite was incredibly comfortable, more like glamping
+The one-hour ride to our campsite gave me time to absorb the vastness of the desert, watching our guide in traditional Berber dress steadily lead us onward.
+Everything was perfectly timed, we arrived just as the sun began to set.
+I couldn’t wait to kick off my sandals and let my feet sink into the soft, reddish-gold sand, content as the sun disappeared behind the dunes.

 Back home now, I can honestly say it was an incredible trip.
 I’ll return one day to explore more of this country… stay tuned.